A Deeper Understanding of the Role of Van Nuys Probation Office

 A judge may require you to avail yourself of further court hearings after some time to review your progress so far.
 Missing out on such hearings may be considered a severe violation and may cost you the freedom granted by your probation.

 In certain scenarios, your probation terms may include finding a job or getting back to school.
 If one fails to do so, they may stand a chance of being penalized as it may be considered violating the terms of the probation.

 Failing To Pay Fines

 Depending on the crime that you are convicted of, a judge may require you to pay a certain amount to the victim.
 If you fail to pay these fines, it is also considered a crime, and you may end up being charged with a new offense for violating your probation.

 Visiting Prohibited Areas or Persons

 Terms of your probation may include staying away from certain people or areas associated with criminal activities.
-For instance, if you were part of a gang, you may be restricted from associating or contacting the other gang members or even visiting their areas.
+For instance, if you were part of a gang, you may be restricted from associating with or contacting the other gang members or even visiting their areas.
 If you violate these terms by any chance, you may find yourself in trouble for violating your probation terms.